-Area eighth-grade girls have an opportunity to take part in the GLAMS: Girls Learning About Math and Science conference each spring at South Arkansas Community College.
+Area sixth-grade girls have an opportunity to take part in the GLAMS: Girls Learning About Math and Science conference each spring at South Arkansas Community College.

-GLAMS' hands-on workshops and breakout sessions in science, technology, engineering and math fields are designed provide participants with fun ways to learn practical information.
-The conference will be free to qualifying students, who also will receive a light breakfast, snacks and lunch, as well as T-shirts and other take-home items.
+GLAMS' hands-on workshops and breakout sessions in science, technology, engineering, and math fields are designed to provide participants with fun ways to learn practical information.
+The conference will be free to qualifying students, who will receive snacks and lunch, T-shirts, and other take-home items.

-The intent of the program is to "introduce female students to successful area women working in math, science and technology-related fields; and to provide these girls with real-life examples of achievement in such careers," according to project co-chair Alice Mahony, who is a member of the Arkansas Department of Education Board.
+The intent of the program is to "introduce female students to successful area women working in math, science, and technology-related fields; and to provide these girls with real-life examples of achievement in such careers," according to project co-chair Alice Mahony, who is a member of the Arkansas ACT Council and Arkansas Scholars Board.

-Nearly 200 eighth-grade girls from eight different schools attended the GLAMS conference last year at SouthArk, which had more than 20 session speakers ranging from a veterinarian to a product researcher to an environmental engineer.
+Over 100 sixth-grade girls from six different schools attended the GLAMS conference this year at SouthArk, with more than 15 session speakers ranging from a veterinarian to an environmental engineer to a Dreamworks animator.

 Written feedback received from the participants indicated that the project's aim did indeed find its mark.
 Among many other favorable reviews, students wrote: